 White Chocolate Raspberry Cheesecake

-Sweet and tart, home baker Jeanette says the trick to getting the bars out of the pan is to "let them cool for at least an hour."
+Home baker Jeanette says the trick to getting these sweet/tart bars out of the pan is to "let them cool for at least an hour."
 Once they are cooled, you can put them in an airtight container and keep the bars refrigerated for several days, or pop them in the deep freeze for several months.
 Simply bring them to room temperature about 30 minutes before serving and they are ready to go!

 Eggnog Crème Brûlée

-If you're entertaining a large group of guests, or want individual desserts at the table, eggnog crèmes brûlées can be prepared up to three days ahead of time.
-Remove them from the fridge about an hour before serving to take off the chill, then finish them with a heavy sprinkling of fine, white sugar under the broiler until a golden crust forms.
+Eggnog crèmes brûlées can be prepared up to three days ahead of time, to save you time and effort when you're making a special holiday dinner.
+Remove them from the fridge about an hour before serving to take off the chill, then finish them with a heavy sprinkling of fine, white sugar and set them under the broiler until a golden crust forms.
 If you're going for more grown-up flavors, try swapping out the vanilla extract with rum, like cookin kathy does.